 It should go without saying an individual’s privacy and the personal data they give a company should be treated with the utmost care and respect.

-With the General Data Protection Regulations (GDPR) coming into effect May 25th, these beliefs will now have the support of the European Union, and will hopefully encourage other countries around the world to fall in line.
+Since the General Data Protection Regulations (GDPR) came into effect May 25th, 2018, these beliefs now have the support of the European Union, and will hopefully encourage other countries around the world to fall in line.

 How it will affect your online store